 In its organisation, ESNS aspires to be a reflection of the world we live in and the sector in which we work.
-ESNS wants to show concrete results as a more inclusive organisation in 2024 under the name ‘Music for Everyone’.
+Under the header 'Music for Everyone', ESNS wants to present concrete results of our efforts to become a more inclusive organisation in 2024.

 Working Group Diversity & Inclusivity

-After ESNS22, an internal working group was set up, with a delegate from each section.
-This working group meets once every three weeks and then discusses the state of affairs within each department and makes plans to safeguard diversity and inclusivity in the organisation.
+After ESNS22, an internal work group was set up, with a representative from each department.
+This work group meets once every three weeks to discuss the state of affairs within each department and makes plans to safeguard diversity and inclusivity within the organisation.

 Advisory Board Diversity & Inclusion

 To realise our ambitions, ESNS is starting a new national advisory board of young adults.
 This advisory board consists of a group of students and (young) professionals who use their expertise, experience and network to make ESNS more inclusive.
-Within ESNS they contribute new perspectives and give solicited and unsolicited advice.
+Within ESNS, they contribute new perspectives and offer both solicited and unsolicited advice.

-The advisory board enriches ESNS with new knowledge by being critical and making new connections to make a major social impact.
+The advisory board enriches ESNS with new knowledge and insights – by being critical and making new connections all geared towards creating a major social impact.
 The advisory board learns how the music industry works and establishes a broad network in the sector.
-Thanks to the exchange of knowledge and experience, ESNS can continue to develop into an organization that is accessible to everyone.
+Thanks to the exchange of knowledge and experiences, ESNS can continue its developments towards becoming an organisation that is accessible to everyone.

-We are advised several times a year in the field of inclusivity, diversity and accessibility.
+We seek out advice several times a year in the field of inclusivity, diversity and accessibility.
 Prior to ESNS23, we sought advice from Revelland about creative accessibility.
-From which, among other things, the pointing stickers at the Eurosonic Air bar were added and plans were made how we can make Eurosonic's locations more accessible.
+From which, among other changes, additional directions were added at the Eurosonic Air and plans were developed to make Eurosonic's locations more accessible.

 In addition, we have repeatedly sought advice from the Accessible Groningen Working Group (Werkgroep Toegankelijk Groningen) in the field of accessibility in the city.
-The working group also visits us on the eve of Eurosonic and advises us on the spot, so that we can make last minute adjustments.
+The work group also visits us on the eve of Eurosonic and advises us on location, so that we can make last-minute adjustments.

-Finally, we invite during ESNS BlipVR.
-They will investigate how ESNS is experienced by people with low literacy, and give us advice on this.
+Finally, we invite BlipVR to attend during ESNS.
+They will investigate how ESNS is experienced by people with low literacy, and give us advice on how to improve.

 Rules of Conduct